aaron-grau/curic/react/projects/piano/README.md

 building Redux apps.

 We only have one reducer right now, but later as our app grows we'll be adding more.
-For now, let's define the root reducer that calls all of the reducers managing parts of the state, and combines them into a single function.
+For now, let's define a root reducer that calls all of the reducers managing parts of the state, and combines them into a single function.

+* Create a new file called `reducers/index.js` file.
+* Import
-* Create a new file called `reducers/index.js` file and import [`combineReducers`][combine-reducers] from `redux` and your `notes` reducer.
+[`combineReducers`][combine-reducers] from `redux` and your `notes` reducer.
-* Using it, define and `export default` a root `reducer` function.
+* Using them, define and `export default` a root `reducer` function.

 [combine-reducers]: http://redux.js.org/docs/api/combineReducers.html